eccker/photoboth/README.md

-# VR Photobooth - Interactive 3D Experience
+# VR Fotomaton - Interactive 3D Experience

-A cutting-edge web application that combines Three.js, MediaPipe, and computer vision to create an immersive photobooth experience with real-time face and hand tracking.
+A cutting-edge web application that combines Three.js, MediaPipe, and computer vision to create an immersive fotomaton experience with real-time face and hand tracking.

 ## 🌟 Features